top of page

 “The voice of my beloved!
 Behold, he comes, leaping on the mountains, skipping on the hills.”
 Song of Solomon 2:8

 In Parashat Vayera (Genesis 18:1–22:24), we read of the Akeidat Yitzhak, the Binding of Isaac.
 This may be the very heart of the Torah, as its echoes reverberate throughout Jewish Liturgy.
-The Portuguese Rabbi Abarbanel (1437-1508 CE) writes,
+The Portuguese rabbi Abarbanel (1437-1508 CE) writes,

 “(In the Binding of Isaac) lies the entire glory of Israel and their merit before their Father in Heaven.
 And that is why it pervades our prayers every day.”
-R’ Isaac ben Yehudah Abarbanel, cited at Chabad.org [1]
+R’ Yitzhak ben Yehudah Abarbanel, cited at Chabad.org [1]

 The Akeidah (Binding) was HaShem’s plan from the beginning, as the Ram that took his place was created at the twilight of the first Sabbath (Pesachim 54a).
 Rashi says,